rwxrob/zet/20210913155012/README.md

-**It's Kubernetes fault Helm sucks so much.** Kubernetes overengineered complexity and insistence that *everything* be "declarative" has forced imperative logic into things like Helm leaving Helm in the very difficult middle-space between declarative and imperative.
+**It's Kubernetes fault Helm sucks so much.** Kubernetes overengineered complexity and insistence that *everything* be "declarative" has forced imperative logic into things like Helm (Go) templates leaving Helm in the very difficult middle-space between declarative and imperative.
+This is why Helm is so fucking ugly.
 Helm templates with `if` and other imperative constructs are the result.
+Its a good thing we have Helm templates, right?
+Wrong.

 **Helm (Go) templates are where the imperative stuff ends up.**
 Unfortunately, the most powerful part of Go templates is entirely